edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 ## Introduction

- The EdgeX registry and configuration service provides other EdgeX Foundry micro services with information about associated services within EdgeX Foundry (such as location and status) and  configuration properties (i.e. - a repository of initialization and operating values).
-Today, EdgeX Foundry uses [Consul by Hashicorp](https://www.consul.io/) as its reference implementation configuration and registry providers.
-However, abstractions are in place so that these functions could be provided by an alternate implementation.
-In fact, registration and configuration could be provided by different services under the covers.
-For more, see the [Configuration Provider](ConfigurationAndRegistry.md#configuration-provider) and [Registry Provider](ConfigurationAndRegistry.md#registry-provider) sections in this page.
+The EdgeX registry and configuration service provides other EdgeX Foundry microservices with information about associated services within EdgeX Foundry (such as location and status) and configuration properties (i.e., a repository of initialization and operating values).
+Today, EdgeX Foundry uses **Core Keeper** as its reference implementation configuration and registry provider.
+Core Keeper integrates Redis for data persistence and adopts EdgeX’s `go-mod-configuration` and `go-mod-registry` modules.
+However, abstractions are in place so that these functions could be provided by alternate implementations.
+Registration and configuration could be supported by different services if necessary.
+For more, see the [Configuration Provider](ConfigurationAndRegistry.md#configuration-provider) and [Registry Provider](ConfigurationAndRegistry.md#registry-provider) sections.

-!!! edgey - "EdgeX 4.0"
-    After v4.0, we added a new Configuration and Registry Service, Core Keeper.

 ## Configuration